9raveen/Multi-Agent-RAG-Research-Assistant/README.md

 ## Problem Statement

 Upload a PDF, ask any question about it, and get a cited, verified answer — grounded strictly in the document's content, with automatic self-correction when the first-pass answer is incomplete or unsupported.
+Documents, conversations, and message history persist per user account, so work isn't lost between sessions.

 Target use cases: legal contract review, financial report synthesis, academic literature review, enterprise knowledge bases.